towercomputers/toweros/README.md

 $> build-tower-image host
 ```

-This will generate an img file compressed with xz in ~/.cache/tower/builds/.
-Images in this folder will be used by default by the provision command if the --image flag is not provided.
+This will generate an image file compressed with xz in `~/.cache/tower/builds/`.
+Images in this folder will be used by default by the provision command if the `--image` flag is not provided.

 #### 2.1.2.
 Prepare the SD card